Published December 19, 2023 • Updated November 10, 2025

 Role: Strong-scented repellent that drives away ants, beetles, and roaches while refreshing indoor air.

-Peppermint oil is central to Dr. Killigan’s eco-friendly pest control approach.
+Peppermint oil is central to Dr. Killigan’s eco-friendly approach.
 Its natural compounds—menthol and terpenes—overwhelm insects’ sensory receptors, prompting them to flee treated areas.

-Peppermint oil stands out as a key active ingredient in our quest for non-toxic pest control.
-Known for its potent ability to repel a variety of pests—including ants, aphids, beetles, cockroaches and even mosquitoes—peppermint oil is a cornerstone of our safe and effective Dust to Dust Non-Toxic Insect Powder formula.
+Known for its potent ability to repel a variety of pests—including aphids, beetles and mosquitoes—peppermint oil is a cornerstone of our safe and effective Dust to Dust formula.
 Its major chemical compounds—terpene, alcohol and menthol—act as natural fumigants, deterring pests through their strong aromas.

 How it works:

-- Menthol vapors create a scent barrier pests avoid.
+- Creates a scent barrier pests avoid through menthol vapors.

-- Natural alcohols disrupt the respiratory and digestive systems on contact.
+- Disrupts the respiratory and digestive systems on contact through natural alcohols.

-- Functions as a deterrent for ants, aphids, beetles and cockroaches.
+- Functions as a deterrent for common household insects, especially ants and cockroaches.

 Beyond pest control, peppermint oil offers a clean, invigorating aroma that complements its mechanical action.
 It’s a non-toxic pest control ingredient that balances performance and safety, proving that fresh air and effective defense can coexist.